LicketySplit695/Notes/Computer_Related_Notes/Job_Related/Web/JavaScript/Core_JS/2_Program_Structure_3_Functions_and_5_Higher_Order_Functions.md

 #### Hoisting

-* Variables declared with `var` keyword are [hoisted](https://dev.to/godcrampy/the-secret-of-hoisting-in-javascript-egi) (initialised with `undefined` before the code is run) which means they are accessible in their enclosing scope even before they are declared.
+* Variables declared with `var` keyword are [hoisted](https://dev.to/godcrampy/the-secret-of-hoisting-in-javascript-egi) (initialized with `undefined` before the code is run) which means they are accessible in their enclosing scope even before they are declared.

 * `let` variables are not initialized until their definition is evaluated.
 Accessing them before the initialization results in a `ReferenceError`.
 Variable said to be in "temporal dead zone" from the start of the block until the initialization is processed.